Puyush/Captcha_Recognition/README.md

 ### Key Features:

-- **End-to-End OCR Model:** Integrating CNNs for image feature extraction and Bidirectional LSTMs for sequence recognition.
+- **End-to-End OCR Model:** Integrating CNNs for image feature extraction and Bidirectional LSTMs for sequence recognition, employing residual blocks strategically within the model architecture to enhance its strength and accuracy.

 - **CTC Loss Function:** Implementing a custom CTC loss function for training the model efficiently.